Challenges in Deploying Machine Learning: a Survey of Case Studies: Discussion of potential solutions

 \section{Discussion of potential solutions}

 This survey looked at case studies from a variety of industries: computer networks, manufacturing, space exploration, law enforcement, banking, and more.
-However, further growths of ML adoption can be severely hindered by poor deployment experience.
+However, further growth of ML adoption can be severely hindered by poor deployment experience.
 To make the ML deployment scalable and accessible to every business that may benefit from it, it is important to understand the most critical pain points and to provide tools, services and best practices that address those points.
 We see this survey as an initial step in this direction: by recognizing the most common challenges currently being reported we hope to foster an active discussion within the academic community about what possible solutions might be.
 We classify possible research avenues for solutions into two categories, which we discuss below.
+We also give some concrete examples, but since the purpose of this section is illustrative, we do not aim to provide a complete survey of ML tools and development approaches.